Bruce D. Benson: Business career

 In 1965, Benson founded the Benson Mineral Group, an oil and gas exploration and production company.
 Since then, his business interests have expanded to include banking, mortgage servicing, real estate development and management, geothermal power, manufacturing, trucking, restaurants and cable television.
 In 2009 he was inducted into the Colorado Business Hall of Fame.

 Benson has sat on boards of directors of dozens of companies, including United States Exploration, American Land Lease Corporation, Western Capital Investment Corporation and First Interstate Bank of Denver.

 Three different Colorado governors have named Benson to educational initiatives and governing boards, all of which he chaired: the Colorado Commission on Higher Education (1985–89), Metropolitan State College Board of Trustees (2003–07), P-20 Education Coordinating Council (2007–08) and the Governor's Blue Ribbon Panel for Higher Education (2001–03).
 Outside Colorado, he was board chair of the Berkshire School in Massachusetts (1984–94) and also served on the board of Smith College (1988–95).

 Nationally, Benson was a member of the board of directors of the National Park Service and was confirmed by the U.S. Senate as a member of the National Endowment for the Humanities.

 President of CU

-Benson became president of Colorado University in March 2008.
+Benson became president of the University of Colorado in March 2008.
 He celebrated his 10th anniversary in March 2018, becoming the longest serving CU president of the past 65 years.
 During Benson's tenure, CU's research funding reached record levels several years (including topping $1 billion in 2016–17).

 Benson and his wife, Marcy Head Benson, chaired CU's $1.5 billion Creating Futures fundraising campaign, which was announced in April 2011 and concluded in November 2013 with $1.53 billion in donations to support scholarships, academic enhancements (endowed faculty positions, programs), research projects and capital improvements across CU's campuses.

 On July 18, 2018, Benson announced his intention to retire, effective July 2019.